 Choose to Nourish Your Body While Counting Calories

-Keep in mind however, becoming healthy is more than just losing weight, the quality of the food going into your body is just as important.
+Keep in mind, however, becoming healthy is more than just losing weight, the quality of the food going into your body is just as important.
 You want your body to be nourished.

 Choose foods and recipes that are low in calories and also nutrient-dense.
 All of the recipes on Organize Yourself Skinny include nutritional information.
-Also, I get a lot of my recipes from Cooking Light and Weight Watchers cookbooks and they all include the nutritional information too.

 I know many people just starting with counting calories struggle with figuring out the calories for dinners they’re making.
 In this instance, I recommend using the recipe builder in My Fitness Pal.
 You’d add all the ingredients ahead of time and then it will calculate the calories and other nutritional information.
 From there that recipe is saved so you only need to do it once.
-You can add it into your food diary at any time.
+You can add it to your food diary at any time.